-AA Farland Artists Grand Tenor (part of John Hartford's collection?)
+REDUCED: AA Farland Artists Grand Tenor (once owned by John Hartford?)

 This is a good condition, extremely rare AA Farland Artists Grand Tenor Banjo (circa 1910) with 12 1/2" Head and original case that was allegedly once owned by Mr John Hartford.
 Everything but the tailpiece appears original - the "harp" tailpiece seems to have been put on in the 40's according to Mr George Gruhn.
 I will, however, include an original "no-knot" tailpiece in the deal should you wish to swap out the tailpieces.
 The head is calf-skin (not the original), and all of the hooks and nuts are intact - though it appears some were replaced over the years.

 I bought it from a luthier in SC who had acquired it several years ago from a performer friend who had fallen on hard times and needed to sell it.
 That performer has an old profile here on Banjo Hangout - and in her profile is a pic of her with the Banjo and the caption "This banjo was once owned be the late great John Hartford".

 She told the luthier that she had taken it to Gruhn's in Nashville to have it appraised.
 Allegedly, Mr Gruhn recognized the banjo and called Jamie Hartford.
 Jamie evidently said it was indeed one of the five Farlands his father owned.
 It was of course, not used on any of his recordings, as it is a tenor.
 But it is a well-known fact that John Hartford had collected several Farland's and liked their "woody" sound.

 I really took a chance when I bought this (and drove 500 miles round trip to get it) - but I thought it was an interesting story, and I could see that this banjo was the "little brother" of the AA Farland Artist Grand 5-String banjo that John is known to have used.